Captain Retired - Obituary

 Mary was a parishioner of Emmaus Catholic Church in Austin, Texas.
 She volunteered for 25 years at Seaton Hall Hospital and for 15 years at the Ladies of Charity thrift shop.
 She was a member of the Sandbaggers-Lakeway Ladies Golf Association, where she boasted of two hole-in-one achievements!

-She is survived by her step-daughter Susie Sutton and her husband Scott of Buckeye, Arizonia, step-daughter Cindy Campbell and her husband Bruce of Shaker Heights, Ohio, a step-son, Michael of Los Angeles, California, one granddaughter, Elizabeth Higgins and her husband, Patrick of Chicago, Illinois and numerous nieces and nephews.
+She is survived by her step-daughter, Susie Sutton and her husband, Scott of Buckeye, Arizona, step-daughter, Cindy Campbell and her husband, Bruce of Shaker Heights, Ohio, a step-son, Michael of Los Angeles, California, one granddaughter, Elizabeth Higgins and her husband, Patrick of Chicago, Illinois and numerous nieces and nephews.
 Her Tiso, Lewis and Gunn nieces and nephews remember her lovingly during her Newburgh nursing years, remarking, "We were always excited when Aunt Mamie was able to come home for the holidays from her military posts.
 She was always fun, loving and caring."
 She also is survived by a devoted and fun-loving group of girlfriends from the Lakeway community.